 Tim Gordon grew up in rural Matthews, North Carolina, far from the big city life and the fast times of jazz music.
-But thanks to a few concert tickets from his father one saturday night, he found what he wanted to become.
-After a summers evening at a Boots Randolph concert in Charlotte, he found his first love-the saxophone.
+Thanks to a few concert tickets from his father one Saturday night, he found what he wanted to become.
+After a summer evening at a Boots Randolph concert in Charlotte, he found his first love-the saxophone.
 Tim convinced his parents to buy him a sax…and so it began.

 Tim Gordon is a 1980 graduate of The North Carolina School of the Arts.
 He returned to NCSA in 1990 to complete a master’s degree in Saxophone Performance.
 Tim has established himself as a successful, nationally acclaimed, freelance recording artist.
 He has also spent a great deal of time as a teacher and touring musician.
 Working with some of the biggest names in the industry, including: The Four Tops, The Temptations, The Count Basie Orchestra, Roger Waters, The Spinners, Aretha Franklin, Frankie Valli, and Bonnie Bramlett.
 Local activities include a diverse array of musical performances, as with any in demand musician, from Broadway shows to recording sessions.